TANYA'S

 Potassium Imbalances

-If your cat’s level is 4.0mmol/L (US: 4.0mg/dl) or lower, ask your vet for a potassium supplement – the most common one is Tumil-K. However, do not give potassium supplements without your vet's knowledge and approval - high potassium levels can be dangerous.
-See Treatments for more information.
+If your cat’s potassium level in blood tests is 4.0 mEq/L (4.0 mmol/L) or lower, ask your vet for a potassium supplement.
+One popular choice is Tumil-K. However, never give potassium supplements without your vet's knowledge and approval — high potassium levels can be dangerous.
+See All About Potassium for more information.

 If your cat's potassium levels are high, the first thing to do is to run another blood test because the most common cause of high potassium levels is an error in the measurement.
-If your cat really does have high potassium levels, the Treatments page has more information on how to deal with this.
+If your cat really does have high potassium levels, the All About Potassium page has more information on how to deal with this.

 Metabolic Acidosis